Add an IP Pool

 1. Navigate to Connect > End User Connectivity > Virtual Private Network.

-2. For Manage IP Pools, click Manage.
+2. Under Regions and IP Pools, click Manage.

-• Choose a pair of DNS Servers from the drop-down, or click Add to add a new DNS pair.
+3. Choose a pair of DNS Servers from the drop-down, or click Add to add a new DNS pair.

-• Add Management IP pools for management of remote access VPN endpoints.
-Supports ranges from /31 to /21.
+• Optionally, you can add IPv6 subnets for use with remote access VPN endpoints.
+Each endpoint will be assigned an IP address from the defined IP pool.
+Supports ranges from /112 to /124.
 You can add multiple comma-separated ranges.

 Add a RADIUS Group (optional)

 This section describes how to configure a RADIUS group and add servers to the group.
-This RADIUS group can be applied to the Management IP pool being configured and mapped to other IP pools.
+This RADIUS group can be applied to the IP pool being configured and mapped to other IP pools.

-5. Choose the AAA methods to apply to this RADIUS Group.
+3. Choose the AAA methods to apply to this RADIUS Group.
 Choose at least one method.
 Note: If both the Authentication and Authorization methods are selected, the same port number must be used.

 1. Authentication - Enter the RADIUS authentication Port number.
 The valid range is from 1 to 65535.